 Water from the Spavinaw system is treated at the Mohawk Water Treatment Plant.
 The Mohawk WTP was returned to full service in 1999 and has a daily treatment capacity of 100 MGD.
 The A. B. Jewell plant normally treats water from Lake Oologah.
 The original A. B. Jewell Plant was completed in 1972.
 It has been expanded twice and is now capable of treating a maximum volume of 120 MGD.
 Expansion of the water treatment plant capacity will be required to meet future growth demands.
-The 2012 CWSS projected maximum day water demands through 2060 with and without drought.
-The treatment capacity needs of the A. B. Jewell Plant were evaluated and the need and timing for system capacity expansions are addressed in the Capital Improvement Plan.
+The 2012 CWSS evaluated the need and time for system capacity expansions at AB Jewell.
+Future expansion projects are addressed in the Capital Improvement Plan.
 Options to provide increased capacity at A.B.
-Jewell in the most cost effective and efficient manner will be evaluated prior to plant expansion, which is tentatively scheduled to begin within the next 5 years.
+Jewell most cost-effectively and efficiently will be evaluated before plant expansion, which is tentatively scheduled to begin within the next five years.

-Asset Management is also a high priority for the water system.
-Continued maintenance and rehabilitation of existing plant infrastructure is required on an ongoing basis for both the A.B.
+Asset Management is a high priority for the water system.
+Continued maintenance and rehabilitation of existing plant infrastructure are required on an ongoing basis for both the A.B.
 Jewell and Mohawk WTP to replace equipment and infrastructure as it reaches the end of its service life.